ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session-methods/patch-ts-data.markdown

 ---

-{PANEL: Patching Time-Series Data Using `session.Advanced.Defer`}
+{PANEL: Patching Time Series Data Using `session.Advanced.Defer`}

 {INFO: }

 * [Defer](../../../../client-api/operations/patching/single-document#non-typed-session-api)
-  is used for patching in general, not necessarily for time-series data patching.
+  is used for patching in general, not necessarily for time series data patching.
-* To patch time-series data, you need to customize the Javascript `Defer` uses.
+* To patch time series data, you need to customize the Javascript `Defer` uses.
-* Learn about customizable Javascripts and the JS time-series API [here](../../../../document-extensions/timeseries/client-api/ts-javascript-api).
+* Learn about customizable Javascripts and the JS time series API [here](../../../../document-extensions/timeseries/client-api/ts-javascript-api).

 {INFO/}